AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 The header cells are text fields.
 To change the label for a header, right-click the header cell and click **Edit**.
 In the Edit dialog, update the label in the **Value** field and click **OK**.

 The body cells are text boxes, by default.
-You can replace a body cell with any other Adaptive Forms component available in the sidekick, such as a numeric box, date picker, or drop-down list.
+You can replace a body cell with any other adaptive forms component available in the sidekick, such as a numeric box, date picker, or drop-down list.

 For example, the first body row in the following table includes text box, date picker, and drop-down list components as cells.